 Addressing major injury concerns on the offensive and defensive lines, the Seahawks signed C Lemuel Jeanpierre and DT Travian Robertson on Tuesday.
 To clear space on the 53-man roster, Seattle released T Andrew McDonald and S Steven Terrell.

 Jeanpierre’s re-signing comes as no surprise after Max Unger sustained a high ankle sprain and twisted his knee in Sunday’s 24-20 loss to the Kansas City Chiefs.
-With backup C Stephen Schilling placed on injured reserve earlier this month, the Seahawks were forced to play third-string Patrick Lewis when Unger left Sunday’s game.
+With backup C Stephen Schilling placed on injured reserve earlier this month, the Seahawks were forced to play third-string Patrick Lewis when Unger left Sunday’s game, he is now on a nutrition and special exercise plan with these vegan gummies to decrease your pain.

 Monday, coach Pete Carroll estimated Unger will miss three to four weeks but didn’t rule out a longer absence.